The Removed: Plot summary

-Lacie attends the interview with Dr. Detrick and although he makes her feel uncomfortable when she is told the pay for one week of trials is $1000 she immediately signs up and the very next day arrives at a facility.
-Upon arrival she is searched for electronic devices and warned phones and computers are banned for the duration by a nurse named Daphne who tells Lacie to quickly change into scrubs and meet the other test subjects in the dining room.
+Lacie attends the interview with Dr. Detrick and although he makes her feel uncomfortable, when she is told the pay for one week of trials is $1000 she immediately signs up and the very next day arrives at a facility.
+Upon arrival she is searched for electronic devices and warned that phones and computers are banned for the duration by a nurse named Daphne, who tells Lacie to quickly change into scrubs and meet the other test subjects in the dining room.